-- Facilitating and supporting multi-disciplinary service collaboration to enhance and expand telehealth with Office of Information and Technology (OIT), BioMed, Home Telehealth, contracting and Veteran services. - Providing leadership that endorses, supports, and promotes telehealth function for delivery of comprehensive, coordinated, Veteran-centered care. - Ensuring overall quality of care and performance improvement for telehealth.
+- Facilitating and supporting multi-disciplinary service collaboration to enhance and expand telehealth with Office of Information and Technology (OIT), BioMed, Home Telehealth, contracting and Veteran services. - Providing leadership that endorses, supports, and promotes telehealth function for delivery of comprehensive, coordinated, Veteran-centered care. - Collaborating with Facility Service Chiefs, Facility Leadership, and the Quality Management Officer to develop and implement systematic methods for soliciting and analyzing patient input regarding telehealth functions. - Ensuring overall quality of care and performance improvement for telehealth.